Free Dev Day — June 25 — Virtual

 ALTER PIPE stg_customer_pp REFRESH;

-All you need to do now is wait a minute as our continuous data pipeline will automatically propagate new customer data into the Data Vault.
+All we need to do is wait, and in a minute, our continuous data pipeline will automatically propagate new customer data into the Data Vault.
+Late arriving data?
+No problem.

 -- QA Check Again --------------------------------------------------------------